geohackweek/GoogleEarthEngine/_episodes/01-introduction.md

 ### Reason # 4: Upload your own data

-You can upload your own vector and raster data to the platform.
+You can upload your own raster **and** vector data to the platform.
 You can also recommend datasets from the Javascript API Code Editor window by going the *Help* button on the top right and selecting *Suggest a dataset*.

 <br>
 <img src="../fig/01_datasetsuggest.png" border = "10">